dialectlabs/docs/docs/alerts/push-notifications/index.md

 # Push Notifications

-Push notifications are an effective way to notify your users by delivering timely updates and information directly to their devices, even when they're not actively using your application.
-Dialect's Push Notification API enables you to seamlessly integrate this capability into your applications.
+Push notifications are an effective way to engage your users about important events, even when they're not actively using your application.
+As a part of Dialect's Alerts Stack, we offer a push notification API that lets you

-## Key Benefits

-- **Immediate Delivery:** Reach users instantly with important information
-- **Wallet-Based Authentication:** Securely associate notifications with specific Solana wallets
-- **User Control:** Allow users to manage their notification preferences

-## How It Works

-1. Authentication: Users authenticate with their Solana wallet through a simple message signing process.
+1. send push notifications from your backend, and
-2. Subscribe to Notifications: After authentication, your application registers the user's device to receive push notifications.
+2. give your users the ability to opt into, and receive, push notifications from you.
-3. Receive Notifications: From now on, the user will be notified about relevant events directly on their device, even when they're not actively using your application.

-The API handles all the complexities of token management, device tracking, and notification delivery, allowing you to focus on creating valuable notification content for your users.
+Dialect's push notification API is built on top of Firebase Messaging Cloud and provides all the same performance guarantees.
+It also includes a number of benefits on top of Firebase that are part of our broader Alerts Stack: this API handles all the complexities of token management, device tracking, and notification delivery, allowing you to focus on creating valuable notification content for your users.

+This section is divided into two sub-sections:

+1. Receive notifications—A set of APIs to build out the notification opt-in and congfiguration flows in your client app for your users.
+2. Send notifications—A set of APIs to send notifications to your users from your backend.

+Have questions on our notifications offering?
+Get in touch with us at hello@dialect.to.